mongodb/mongo/README.third_party.md

 MongoDB depends on third party libraries to implement some functionality.
 This document describes which libraries are depended upon, and how.
-It is maintained by and for humans, and so while it is a best effort attempt to describe the server’s dependencies, it is subject to change as libraries are added or removed.
+It is maintained by and for humans, and so while it is a best effort attempt to describe the server's dependencies, it is subject to change as libraries are added or removed.

 ## Server Vendored Libraries